 Challenge 10 of the UN Ocean Decade calls for us to 'Change humanity’s relationship with the ocean'.
 Achieving this behavioral change will come about through giving everyone the opportunity to learn and understand how our individual and collective actions are linked to the ocean, building emotional connections that lead people to act in ways that are positive for the ocean.

-This event is being organised as part of our Turning the Tide: systems thinking for a sustainable ocean project.
+This event was organised as part of our Turning the Tide: systems thinking for a sustainable ocean project.
 Join our dedicated mailing list to stay up to date on future project activities and hear about ways to collaborate.